henrikstengaard/hstwb-installer/README.md

 Running HstWB Installer in build self install mode does the following:

-- Boots from temp install directory added as INSTALL: harddrive.
+- Boots from temp install directory added as INSTALLDIR: harddrive.
 - Loads commands resident from DF0: required for installation process.
 - Copy self install scripts and tools to SYSTEMDIR:.
-- Copy system files to HSTWBINSTALLER: from temp install directory added as INSTALL: harddrive.
+- Copy system files to HSTWBINSTALLER: from temp install directory added as INSTALLDIR: harddrive.
-- Copy package files to HSTWBINSTALLER:Packages from temp packages directory added as PACKAGES: harddrive.
+- Copy package files to HSTWBINSTALLER:Packages from temp packages directory added as PACKAGESDIR: harddrive.

 When HstWB Installer is done, the image is ready for self install in an emulator or on a real Amiga.